 Seriously, check it out.
 In this video, Aragorn debates the merits of Warrior Dieting vs. Frequent Feeding with Pippin:

-Berkhan is great in terms of showing his research, his clients get excellent results, and, if the rumors are true, he is one of the few people aside from myself who liked Final Fantasy 6 better than the inferior but infinitely more popular FF7.
+Berkhan is great in terms of showing his research, his clients get excellent results, and is one of the few people aside from myself who liked Final Fantasy 6 better than the inferior but infinitely more popular FF7.

 While something like 24-Hour fasting or Alternate Day Fasting will give you these benefits, these methods are not for daily practice, whereas 16/8 is.
-This means that you are going to have a daily increase in GH, which leads to greater effects.
+This means that you are going to have a daily increase in GH, potentially increasing the effects.

-Moreover, daily practice (obviously) means that you’re eating the same way every day; this means that you don’t experience ups and downs in hunger, as with some other forms of fasting.
-(Put another way, some people experience difficulty with fasting for 24-36 hours because they do it infrequently; not an issue with daily practice).
+Moreover, daily practice (obviously) usually equates to a consistent feeding schedule, which is better for hunger management.
+Put another way, some people experience difficulty with fasting for 24-36 hours because they do it infrequently; not an issue with daily practice.

 DRAWBACKS: There are very few drawbacks to this style of IF, and these mainly come from scheduling.
-You see, from everything I’ve seen and read, the LG protocol is MOST effective if the workout is performed in a fasted state, and the meal that breaks the fast is immediately post workouts.
+You see, from everything I’ve seen and read, the LG protocol is MOST effective if the workout is performed in a fasted state, and the meal that breaks the fast is immediately post-workout.

 For some, execution can become a little impractical; for most people, adhering to that simple rule forces them to shift the feeding window to inconvenient times.